-Marc’s media litigation experience includes defamation, privacy, copyright, and other disputes over content and newsgathering.
+Marc’s media and entertainment litigation experience includes defamation, privacy, copyright, and other disputes over content and newsgathering.
 He has extensive experience representing technology companies and online services in disputes over content moderation, user anonymity, and digital privacy.
-Marc has also handled a broad range of litigation for nonmedia companies, focusing on appeals, class actions, and First Amendment matters.
+Marc has also handled a broad range of litigation for nonmedia companies, focusing on appeals, class actions, disparagement claims, and First Amendment matters.
 He has authored amicus briefs in media and First Amendment cases in the Texas Supreme Court, Fifth Circuit, and U.S. Supreme Court.

 B.A., summa cum laude, Southern Methodist University

 U.S. Supreme Court